Sydney–West Coast rivalry: The first VFL encounter

 In Round 3 of the 1987 VFL season, Sydney and West Coast would play against each other, at Subiaco Oval, in their first encounter in the VFL.
 This was the second VFL game held at Subiaco.

 This was also the first time that two VFL teams based outside of Victoria would play for points in VFL/AFL history.

 West Coast 14.13 (97) were defeated by Sydney 18.16 (124).

 Round 2, 2001

-Future West Coast premiership ruckman Dean Cox made his AFL debut in Round 2 of the 2001 season, in a close match which the Eagles lost by just 15 points.
+Future West Coast premiership ruckman (and now Sydney Swans coach) Dean Cox made his AFL debut in Round 2 of the 2001 season, in a close match which the Eagles lost by just 15 points.
 This would mark the last time until 2006 that the Swans would defeat the Eagles, let alone win a premiership match, at Subiaco Oval.

 West Coast 13.11 (89) were defeated by Sydney 15.14 (104).

 Round 8, 2004

 Dual West Coast premiership player Glen Jakovich played his last AFL game after announcing his retirement in the lead-up to the match.
 Jakovich kicked three goals as West Coast won only its third match of the season, defeating Sydney by 27 points but having to withstand a final-quarter Swans fightback to do so.

 West Coast 18.16 (124) defeated Sydney 15.7 (97).